Asymptotic behavior of Kawahara equation with memory effect: Abstract

 \section{Abstract}

 In this work, we are interested in a detailed qualitative analysis of the Kawahara equation, a model that has numerous physical motivations such as magneto-acoustic waves in a cold plasma and gravity waves on the surface of a heavy liquid.
-First, we design a feedback law, which combines a damping control and a finite memory term.
-Then, it is shown that the energy associated with this system exponentially decays.
+First, we design a feedback control law, which combines a damping component and another one of finite memory-type.
+Then, we are capable of proving that the problem is well-posed under a condition involving the feedback gains of the boundary control and the memory kernel.
+Afterwards, it is shown that the energy associated with this system exponentially decays.